DVA Conference Success

 Lived experience at the heart

-The day began with moving lived-experience stories that reminded delegates why neighbourhood approaches matter.
-Darrell Price, founder of Pain Inspired, told the powerful story of how a small seed of community support grew into a peer-led group with enormous impact:
+Darrell Price, founder of Pain Inspired, followed with the powerful story of how a small seed of community support grew into a peer-led group with enormous impact:

 “This group is a lifesaver for me.
 I don’t think I would be here if it wasn’t for this group.”